daganeabdul/-Simple-Blog-Post-Manager/README.md

 Gathers form input and sends a POST request

-Clears form and refreshes the post list
+Clears the form and refreshes the post list